albertoivo/reactnd-project-myreads-starter/README.md

 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
-    ├── App.test.js # Used for testing.
-Provided with Create React App.
-Testing is encouraged, but not required.
+    ├── Book.js # A component with all book information.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
+    ├── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    ├── ListAllBookShelves.js # A component that contains all shelves in the app.
+    ├── SearchBook.js # A component for saerch booking using the BooksAPI.js.
+    ├── ListAllBookShelves.js # A component that contains all shelves in the app.
+    └── Shelf.js # A component that contains the Book Component and a title.
+Can be used in ListAllBookshelves.js
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+The backend server that we to develop against.
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)